ruh-rho/Memory-Game/README.md

 Browser (Tested with Chrome)

-How?
+How to run?

-Clone the project and launch index.html which is inside the Website folder.
+Clone the project and launch index.html with any modern browser.
+This is located inside the Website folder.